kyverno/website/content/en/docs/Writing policies/tips.md

       patterns must be satisfied for the validation rule to succeed.

     deny <Object>
-      Deny defines conditions to fail the validation rule.
+      Deny defines conditions used to pass or fail a validation rule.

+    foreach      <Object>
+      ForEach applies policy rule checks to nested elements.

     message      <string>
       Message specifies a custom message to be displayed on failure.